rosebox/rosebox/packages/core/README.md

 - Extra shorthand properties(e.g., [`marginX`](https://www.rosebox.dev/api/#rb-prop-paddingx), [`paddingX`](https://www.rosebox.dev/api/#rb-prop-paddingx)).
 - An object-based syntax for the values of complex properties (e.g., [`animation`](https://www.rosebox.dev/api/#rb-prop-animation)).

-Rosebox uses the excellent packages `jss` and `react-jss` under the hood in `@rosebox/react` to support runtime generation of CSS-classes and other features.
+Rosebox uses the packages `jss` and `react-jss` under the hood in `@rosebox/react` to support runtime generation of CSS-classes and other features.

 ## Usage